PM pressured to seize oligarch assets as it emerges sanctions may take ‘months’

 Downing Street said on Thursday it would consider possible changes to speed up the process as ministers sought to apply pressure on Russian president Vladimir Putin over his invasion of Ukraine.

-Senior Tory MP Tom Tugendhat called for the immediate seizure of assets such as luxury yachts and property and return of them to the Russian people “as soon as possible”.
+Senior Tories called for the immediate seizure of oligarchs’ assets in the UK, such as luxury yachts and property, and the return of them to the Russian people “as soon as possible”.

 A Government source acknowledged to the PA news agency it could take “weeks and months” to build a legally watertight case against some Russian oligarchs.

-“We’re working round the clock and going as quick as we can,” the source added.
+“We’re working round the clock and going as quick as we can,” the source added, with Ms Truss understood to have tripled the size of the sanctions team in recent months.

 Downing Street sought to downplay the issue, with the Prime Minister’s official spokesman insisting: “We are not being held back from introducing sanctions.”